domoench/kalman/kalman/index.md

 Fundamentally, the Kalman Filter is an algorithm that solves the _filtering problem_ {cite}`oksendal2013`.
 The filtering problem involves finding the best estimate $\hat{x}(t)$ of some true process $\vec{x}(t)$ given noisy measurements $\vec{z}(t)$.
 There are 2 sources of stochastic noise: process noise (noise within $\vec{x}(t)$ itself) and measurement noise.

 To simplify the discussion, we will makes some assumptions:
 - Both forms of noise are gaussian and time-invariant.
-Both are white noise: the process noise covariance matrix $Q$ and measurement noise covariance matrix $R$ are diagonal matrices.
+Both are white noise: the process noise covariance matrix $Q$ and measurement noise covariance matrix $R$ are diagonal.
-- The process is linear
+- The process is linear.

 Under such assumptions we can represent our process and measurements as follows: